TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-The `Accounting Department` and `Users` shares are uncommon, so it's worth taking a closer look at them:
+The `Accounting Department` and `Users` shares are uncommon, so it's worth taking a closer look at them.

 <br />